ayoy/micropython-thermal-printer/README.md

 ## Testing

 So far I tested it only with LoPy version 1.
-Works fine, besides printing bitmaps that requires too much memory for the LoPy (for the bitmap provided with printertest.py).
+Works fine, besides printing large bitmaps that required too much memory for the LoPy (for the bitmap provided with printertest.py) - hence `printBitmapFromFile()`.